 - The vehicle will now be able to deploy immediately after stopping, any number of times, for the rest of the vehicle’s lifetime

 GSD can also be occasionally useful when attacking AMP Stations and Tech Plants, as it allows to get up to a whole squad directly on to the capture point.
-Can also be used to drive over enemy-controlled power bridges.
+Can also be used to drive over enemy-controlled energy bridges.

 Proximity Repair System – defense slot, repairs nearby vehicles.
 Doesn’t repair the Sunderer itself.
 Allied Sunderers are repaired at 50% rate.

-Crew: driver/miner, secondary miner/gunner, 2 passengers.
+Crew (4): driver/miner, secondary miner/gunner, 2 passengers.

 The driver controls a mining tool in front, and there’s another mining tool on top of the ANT, which can be replaced by a secondary weapon.
 ANTs have the same weapon selection as Sunderers.

 ANT can be deployed to provide access to a Construction Terminal, which can be used to build fortifications and other objects.

 Lightning is a light one-manned tank.
 It is fast and sturdy, and can specialize against any type of target.
 It loses to heavier tanks in direct confrontation, so has to rely on flanking attacks or numerical superiority.

 Cost: 350 Nanites.